-The HR Certification Institute® (HRCI®) has pre-approved this workshop for 5 re-certification credit hours.
+The HR Certification Institute® (HRCI®) has pre-approved this course for 8.5 re-certification credit hours.
 The use of this seal confirms that this activity has met HR Certification Institute’s® (HRCI®) criteria for recertification credit pre-approval.

 Continuing Professional Education (CPE) for CPAs

 Leadership Green Room courses can provide professional development for individuals licensed to practice as a certified public accountants.
 Our course completion certificate and materials provide the documentation required by the Kentucky Board of Accountancy for CPE credits.
 The state board of accountancy has the final authority on the acceptance of individual courses for CPE credit.